-Our physiological measurements support the existence of at least two distinct color channels (green and UV).
-Interestingly, the contribution of the two color channels to the response of the S cell system is dependent on the background light level, which could explain the seemingly contradictory results of previously published studies: We found that only one color channel is active under dark background conditions and with green background illumination up to about 10 photons/cm/s (equivalent to twilight conditions, Figure 3).
-Under brighter background conditions, our results indicated that a second channel became active as well (Figures 3 and 4).
+(https://en.wikipedia.org/wiki/Lux, retrieved 3 January 2019).
+Under brighter background conditions, our results indicated that a second channel became active as well (Figs 3 and 4).
 This channel was predominantly UV sensitive.
-Both channels remained active even at the brightest green background illumination that we tested, 10 photons/cm/s (equivalent to full daylight).
-However, under this background illumination-bright green background with no UV component-the sensitivity to UV was now stronger than to green light (Figure 4).
-We thus both confirmed the observations of Jellies (2014a,b) and explained the apparent conflict with the earlier results of Kretz et al. (1976).
+Both channels remained active even at the brightest green background illumination that we tested, 10^{16} photons cm-2 s-1 (equivalent to full daylight).
+However, under this background illumination - bright green background with no UV component - the sensitivity to UV was stronger than to green light (Fig. 4).
+We thus both confirmed the observations of Jellies (2014a, b) and explained the apparent conflict with the earlier results of Kretz et al. (1976).

-The existence of two distinct color channels was further supported by our transcriptomic data which indicated the expression of at least two distinct opsins within the body wall of the leech (Figure 5).
-Similar opsins had previously been identified in another leech, Helobdella robusta, and comparison with opsins from other invertebrate species is compatible with these opsins being responsible for the distinct green and UV sensitivity that underlie our physiological results.
-Future studies will be necessary to determine which specific cells express these opsins, confirm their specific sensitivity, and determine the neuronal pathways that connect them to the S cell.
-Although the large differences in response delays (Figure 3) suggests that the color channels comprise distinct neuronal pathways, it could be that the delays are explained by intrinsic of the opsins themselves, in which case it is even possible that the opsins are co-expressed in the same photoreceptor cell.
+The existence of two distinct color channels was further supported by our transcriptomic data, which indicated the expression of at least two distinct opsins within the body wall of the leech (Fig. 5).
+Similar opsins have previously been identified in another leech, H. robusta, and comparison with opsins from other invertebrate species is compatible with these opsins being responsible for the distinct green and UV sensitivity that underlie our physiological results.
+Future studies will be necessary to determine which specific cells express these opsins, confirm their specific sensitivity and determine the neuronal pathways that connect them to the S cell.
+Although the large differences in response delays (Fig. 3) suggest that the color channels comprise distinct neuronal pathways, it could be that the delays are explained by intrinsic differences of the opsins themselves, in which case it is even possible that the opsins are co-expressed in the same photoreceptor cell.

-That said, many animals employ multiple photoreceptor classes that become active at different light levels; for instance in humans, rods contribute to vision most strongly at low light levels, whereas cones only become active at higher light levels (Fain and Dowling, 1973; Ingram et al., 2016).
+That said, many animals employ multiple photoreceptor classes that become active at different light levels; for instance, in humans, rods contribute to vision most strongly at low light levels, whereas cones only become active at higher light levels (Fain and Dowling, 1973; Ingram et al., 2016).
 Our results indicate that a similar differentiation between photoreceptors may exist in the leech.

-Since the S cell system spans the entire length of the leech's body, it appears well-positioned to integrate stimuli from different locations.
+As the S-cell system spans the entire length of the leech's body, it appears well positioned to integrate stimuli from different locations.
 We therefore investigated spatial aspects of the S cell's responses to light.
-In the first series of experiments (Figure 6), we determined that adaptation to background illumination is local, suggesting that adaptation occurs in the sensory periphery or perhaps in the early stages of sensory processing.
-In the second series of experiments (Figure 7), we determined that the S cell system integrates stimuli from across the entire ventral body wall.
-We found that the maximum response of the S cell increases with the size of the illuminated area, but no significant change in the light intensity required to elicit half of that maximum response.
-This suggests that the S cell system pools (i.e., sums) responses.
-The existence of summation mechanisms is consistent with the organization of the S cell system, as the individual S cells are strongly coupled to each other by electrical synapses across the entire length of the body of the leech (Frank et al., 1975), so that the whole S cell system can be considered as a single syncytium that acts as a fast conducting pathway connecting the segmental ganglia (Peterson, 1984).
-The combination of local adaptation with global integration means that the S cell system can respond to small changes in illumination anywhere on the body, irrespective of whether that part of the body is exposed to bright background light or shade.
+In the first series of experiments (Fig. 6), we determined that adaptation to background illumination is local, suggesting that adaptation occurs in the sensory periphery or perhaps in the early stages of sensory processing.
+In the second series of experiments (Fig. 7), we determined that the S-cell system integrates stimuli from across the entire ventral body wall.
+We found that the maximum response of the S-cell increases with the size of the illuminated area, but there was no significant change in the light intensity required to elicit half of that maximum response.
+This suggests that the S-cell system pools (i.e. sums) responses.
+The existence of summation mechanisms is consistent with the organization of the S-cell system, as the individual S cells are strongly coupled to each other by electrical synapses across the entire length of the body of the leech (Frank et al., 1975), so that the whole S-cell system can be considered as a single syncytium that acts as a fast-conducting pathway connecting the segmental ganglia (Peterson, 1984).
+The combination of local adaptation with global integration means that the S-cell system can respond to small changes in illumination anywhere on the body, irrespective of whether that part of the body is exposed to bright background light or shade.